andreaskielkopf/BackSnap/gallery/backup_en.md

 ### ssh
 #### An example script for backing up multiple machines
-The script must be started in a **graphical terminal** with **sudo** ! ssh must have been set up appropriately beforehand!
+The script must be started in a **graphical terminal** with **sudo** !

+* ssh must have been set up appropriately beforehand!
-SSH_ASKPASS_REQUIRE displays a dialog that requests the passphrase for the key used as soon as it is needed.
+* SSH_ASKPASS_REQUIRE displays a dialog that requests the passphrase for the key as soon as it is needed.
 ```
 #!/bin/sh
 # Back up all snapshots to an attached drive